How To Make a Request for Quote // Step-By-Step Guide

 • The Closest port (note the port should be close to where they claim they are located if you’re dealing with a factory; if it’s too far, be cautious)

-Thanks, we look forward to hearing back from you!
+Thanks.
+We look forward to hearing back from you!

 [your name]